cmoesgaard/curl/docs/HSTS.md

 The time stamp is when the entry expires.

 I considered using wget's file format for the HSTS cache.
 However, they store the time stamp as the epoch (number of seconds since 1970) and I strongly disagree with using that format.
-Instead I opted to use a format similar to the curl alt-svc cache file format.
+Instead I opted to use a format similar to the carl alt-svc cache file format.

 ## Possible future additions

- - `CURLOPT_HSTS_PRELOAD` - provide a set of preloaded HSTS host names
+ - `CARLOPT_HSTS_PRELOAD` - provide a set of preloaded HSTS host names
  - ability to save to something else than a file